zandbelt/ping-scripts/README.md

   add a virtual server ID to an existing SP Connection
 - rotate-key-at-enc-sym.sh
   rotate a symmetric encryption key for a JWT access token
-- client-credentials.sh
-  demonstrate the client credentials flow from the commandline using cURL

 pingaccess-admin-api
 -----------------